vpieper/domoticz_systemd_unit/README.md

 # Domoticz systemd unit
-Systemd unit file for use with Domotics, since it hasn't one (yet)
+Systemd unit file for use with Domoticz, since it hasn't one (yet)

 Builtin restart when not running (main reason I wanted this).